 - 1. Always wear a U.S. Coast Guard approved personal flotation device. - Have a rear-facing observer aboard to inform boat operator of what is taking place behind the boat. - 3.
-Never participate in towed water sports near beaches or in restricted areas. - 4.
-Stay out of channels and other heavily traveled waterways.
+Never participate in towed water sports near beaches or in restricted areas. - Pay extra attention to commercial and recreational traffic when boating in shipping channels and other heavily traveled waterways.